- Just when you thought COBIT’s relevance has faded, soaring data breach fines are pushing it back to center stage.

 - Better resource optimization: With COBIT certification, your employees know how to optimize IT resources, which can lead to cost savings and improved service deliverability.

-Recommended training resources for COBIT exam preparation
+What are the recommended training resources for COBIT exam preparation?

 Considering COBIT certifications for your employees?
 If so, the following resources can help.